Securus Phone System

 Additionally, each incarcerated individual receives one (1) free call per week of up to 15 minutes.

 Neither the State nor the Department of Corrections and Community Supervision receive any commission.

-Securus offers three main forms of billing:
+Securus offers two main forms of billing:

 - A Direct-billed account allows collect calls to be billed monthly from Securus Correctional Billing Services.
 The called party creating the account will be subject to a credit check (as allowed by state regulations) to create a Direct Billed account.

 - An AdvanceConnect/Prepaid account allows the call recipient to fund an account in advance and manage how much money they would like to spend on collect calls.
 This account can be funded by mailing a check or money order to Securus, visiting a MoneyGram location, or utilizing a credit card online or over the phone.
 There is a $3.00 fee for credit card usage.